 Ken Matey—Our Honorary W. S. I.

-This page goes deeper into why Reflective Routes sees Pastor Ken Matey as our honorary head W.S.I.—a trusted guide who leads from experience, humility, and steady faith.
+This page goes deeper into why Reflective Routes sees Pastor Ken Matey as our Honorary Head W.S.I.—a trusted guide who leads from experience, humility, and steady faith.

 The Local Pool: Where the Story Begins

-During the 1970s, in a small Colorado community, the Red Cross Learn to Swim program was overseen by the head W.S.I.
+During the 1970s, in a small Colorado community, the Red Cross Learn to Swim program was overseen by the Head W.S.I.

 At our pool, the W.S.I. served directly under the pool manager and held the same standing in the chain of command as the assistant manager.
 W.S.I.s can also carry the training and qualifications needed for management‑level responsibility.